 DNA Today is a bi-weekly podcast for educating the public on genetic and public health topics through event coverage, news stories, book/movie reviews, and interviews.
 You can stream it directly from the website or find it in most podcast apps.

-This ProQuest ebook explores the emerging intersection between big data analytics and genomics.
+This eBook, from ProQuest Ebook Central, explores the emerging intersection between big data analytics and genomics.
 Recent sequencing technologies have enabled high-throughput sequencing data generation for genomics resulting in several international projects which have led to massive genomic data accumulation at an unprecedented pace.

-Bioethics and the Law in a Nutshell (Johnson, Schwartz, Gatter, and Pendo, 2016)
+Bioethics and Law in a Nutshell (Sandra H. Johnson et al., 2016)

-Available in eBook form through West Academic.
-This book provides a concise analysis of areas in which the law has addressed issues in bioethics.
+This title, also available as an eBook, from West Academic, provides a concise analysis of areas in which the law has addressed issues in bioethics.
 Topics include assisted reproductive techniques and family-making, limitations on reproduction (including abortion, contraception and sterilization), the role of ethical and religious beliefs of health care professionals, the definition of death, end-of-life decision-making (including physician-assisted death), genetics, research involving human subjects (including issues related to conflicts of interest), stem cell research, organ transplantation, and other emerging topics.

 Principles of Genetics is one of the most popular textbooks in use for introductory genetics courses.
 It opens a window on the rapidly advancing science of genetics by showing exactly how genetics is done.
 This text offers clear, comprehensive, and unique coverage of genetics, with an emphasis on applications, written primarily for students.